Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: The dynamic training regime

-We experiment this approach on the synthetic datasets again and report the results in Table~\ref{tab:synthetic_dynamic}.
+We experiment this approach again with the synthetic data sets and report the results in Table~\ref{tab:synthetic_dynamic}.
 For this experiment, we only evaluated the performances on the final subset of selected features.
-However, since the Sparse GEMINI is trained until a user-defined number of features is reached, we avoid unfair comparisons with other variable selections methods and do not report the VSER and the CVR.
+However, since Sparse GEMINI is trained until a user-defined number of features is reached, we avoid unfair comparisons with other variable selection methods and do not report the VSER and the CVR.
 Our main observation on the introduction of the dynamic regime is that it greatly improves the clustering performances of the Wasserstein-GEMINI while not affecting the MMD-GEMINI.
 This success can be explained by the removal of variables as the removal of noise in the distance computation which is crucial for the Wasserstein distance because it takes a global point of view on the complete distribution.
-Contrarily, the MMD only considers expectation which helps getting rid of noisy variations of the distance around informative variables.
+In contrast, the MMD only considers the expectation, which helps in removing noisy variations of the distance around informative variables.